What is a Sequential Test?

 The exception test consists of two components; demonstrating that flood risk can be managed for the lifetime of the development, and consideration of the wider sustainability benefits to the community that outweigh flood risk.

-Yes, a flood risk sequential test is not required:
+Yes, a flood risk Sequential Test is not usually required:

-There is no requirement by local authorities for the person who carries out the flood risk sequential test to hold a particular qualification, however you will often find they are carried out by individuals who have significant knowledge in flood risk, such as an environmental consultant.
+There is no requirement for the person who carries out a flood risk sequential test to hold a particular qualification, however you will often find they are carried out by those who have significant knowledge in flood risk, such as an environmental consultant at GeoSmart.

 No, there is no requirement to visit the site, as data and information can be obtained remotely.

 A development proposal will only fail to pass the sequential test if alternative sites are identified within the search area that are at lower risk of flooding, appropriate for the proposed development and are ‘reasonably available’ for development.
 A site is only considered to be reasonably available if it is both ‘deliverable’ and ‘developable’ as defined by the NPPF.